Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Dataset Details

 In addition to the original versions of each dataset—some of which already reflect natural domain shifts (e.g., Cityscapes)—we further assess the robustness of all methods by applying synthetic corruptions.
 Inspired by ImageNet-C~\cite{cifar10c&10.1}, we apply \textbf{15 synthetic corruptions} to evaluate the robustness of segmentation models under various perturbations.
 These corruptions include Gaussian noise, shot noise, impulse noise, defocus blur, glass blur, motion blur, zoom blur, snow, frost, fog, brightness variations, contrast variations, elastic transformations, pixelation, and JPEG compression.
 Each corruption is applied at severity level 5, representing the most challenging scenario.

 We resize images from all datasets to $224 \times 224$ pixels.
-Due to the high resolution of Cityscapes images, we process them as overlapping patches of size $224 \times 224$ pixels (with overlaps of 112 pixels).
+Due to the high resolution of Cityscapes and ACDC images, we process them as overlapping patches of size $224 \times 224$ pixels (with overlaps of 112 pixels).
 Predictions for these patches are subsequently aggregated to produce the final segmentation maps.

-This curated set of 82 distinct test scenarios rigorously benchmarks our method across a comprehensive spectrum of conditions.
-It encompasses not only typical natural domain shifts and synthetic corruptions but also significant variations in image resolution, scene complexity, object scale, and semantic granularity.
+This extended benchmark comprises a total of \textbf{87 distinct test scenarios}, encompassing synthetic, real, and rendered domain shifts.
+It provides a rigorous and comprehensive evaluation protocol that captures variations in resolution, scene diversity, object size, and semantic granularity.